What is an Invoice? | The Ultimate Guide to Invoicing

 What is an invoice?

-An invoice is a payment demand issued by a seller to the buyer of goods or services, after the sale.
-It details what goods have been provided, or what work has been done, and how much must be paid in return.
+An invoice is a payment demand issued by a seller to the buyer of goods or services after the sale, detailing what goods have been provided or work done, and how much must be paid in return.

 What is an invoice used for?

-Traditionally, invoices came in paper form, either handwritten or typed, then sent by post.

 In recent years, many businesses have used email to speed up delivery.
-But the most tech-savvy firms now employ specialist software to generate digital invoices immediately, with information flowing automatically between seller and buyer.
+But the most tech-savvy firms now employ specialist software to generate e-invoices immediately, with information flowing automatically between seller and buyer.

 What’s included in an invoice?